PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

     This alert is different than the others in that it must be ran as a user with sufficient privileges to call `scancel`.

 The software can be configured to cancel jobs based on GPU utilization during the first N minutes of a job (see `cancel_minutes`) and/or during the last N minutes (see `sliding_cancel_minutes`).
+Warning emails can be sent to the users before cancellation.

 The ability to automatically cancel GPU jobs is one of the most popular features of [Jobstats](https://github.com/PrincetonUniversity/jobstats).